 - Sensory Registers

-- Short-Term Store
+- Short-Term Stores

-- Long-Term Store
+- Long-Term Stores

 Sensory Register Or Sensory Memory

-Imagine being in a crowded room with several groups of people carrying on their conversations.
+Imagine being in a crowded room with several groups carrying on their conversations.
 You attend only to the conversation you are a part of, and it seems like you hear nothing else.
 Your ears are still picking up all the sounds in the room, but because your attention is focused elsewhere, any memory of these sounds quickly fades away.
-If, however, a particular word or phrase happens to catch your attention then suddenly you are no longer filtering out sounds as you were before and now you are actually "hearing" the other conversation.
+If a particular word or phrase catches your attention, like your name, you are no longer filtering out sounds and are "hearing" the other conversation.

 Similar effects can happen for each of the other senses.
-The sensory registers act as "buffers" (a term used by Atkinson and Shiffrin) since they prevent our higher cognitive functions from being flooded with all of the information our senses perceive.
-It is estimated that of the thousands of bits of information our senses perceive, only about 1% makes it to our short-term memory.
+The sensory registers act as "buffers" (a term used by Atkinson and Shiffrin) since they prevent higher cognitive functions from being flooded with all the information one's senses perceive.
+It is estimated that of the thousands of bits of information one's senses perceive, about 1% make it to short-term memory.

-Due to limitations in researching some of the registers, the Atkinson-Shiffrin model focuses on just two:
+Due to limitations in researching some of the registers, the Atkinson-Shiffrin model focuses on two:

-- Iconic memory - the register for the visual system (sight)
+- Iconic Memory: The register for the visual system (sight)

-- Echoic memory - the register for the auditory system (hearing)
+- Echoic memory: The register for the auditory system (hearing)

 Short-Term Store Or Short-Term Memory